-Ultrasonic cleaning is generally not recommended as this can cause friction welding of the contacts and in addition it may cause coil wire breaks.
-If ultrasonic cleaning cannot be avoided, it is on user's own responsibility and must be completed as quickly as possible.
+Ultrasonic cleaning is generally not recommended as this can cause friction welding of the contacts, especially in the case of gold-plated contacts.
+If ultrasonic cleaning cannot be avoided, it must be completed as quickly as possible.

-For gold plated contacts ultrasonic cleaning is NOT recommended at all as this might result in cold welding of the gold contacts.
+For gold plated contacts ultrasonic cleaning is NOT recommended as this might result in cold welding of the gold contacts.